Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: Appendix

+The full statistics of all the criteria grouped by the panel assignments are presented in Table~\ref{tab:criteria_assignment_by_panel}.

-As shown in Tables~\ref{tab:scores-datasets} and~\ref{tab:scores-datasets-by-type}, the distributions of criterion-based scores for most criteria are largely comparable between expert-written and synthetic datasets, despite the underlying evaluated instruction–answer pairs being entirely distinct and non-overlapping.
+Tables~\ref{tab:scores-datasets} and~\ref{tab:scores-datasets-by-type} represent the statistics of the generated scores and rationales for criteria annotation.
+As we can see, the distributions of criterion-based scores for most criteria are largely comparable between expert-written and synthetic datasets, despite the underlying evaluated instruction–answer pairs being entirely distinct and non-overlapping.
 This is particularly evident in the mean, standard deviation, and mode of scores, which, across a wide range of criteria types, demonstrate close alignment – suggesting that criterion-level assessment remains consistent across both data sources.

-However, a marked difference can be observed in the accompanying commentary.
-Expert annotators often provide concise comments, sometimes as minimal as a dash (e.g. “–”), particularly in cases where no further clarification is deemed necessary (such as “No output because of the censor?”).
-This results in shorter, more utilitarian comments for certain criteria, whereas synthetic annotations tend toward longer and more uniform explanations.
-This discrepancy is also reflected in the base text statistics, with synthetic comments displaying higher character and word counts on average.
+Tables~\ref{tab:scores-datasets} and~\ref{tab:scores-datasets-by-type} suggest that synthetically generated texts (both instructions and rationales) are lengthier, being at the same time less original than those written by the experts.
+Tables also show that DeepSeek-R1 tends to assign a mediocre score of 1 rather than choosing extreme values.

 Despite these statistical and stylistic differences in commentary, the synthetic dataset remains a viable resource for training the LLM-as-a-Judge Family, especially considering the overall similarity in criterion-based scores.
 Thus, while the expert-written feedback exhibits optimized brevity and contextual appropriateness, the synthetic commentary maintains an adequate level of informativeness and coherence.